 To learn more about the type of data population analytics we can bring to you, click here.

-At the moment, all Orgs are still using a weekly sync version of data population until you choose to upgrade.
+At the moment, all Orgs are still using a weekly sync version of the data population until you choose to upgrade.
 We will eventually move all users over to the new version automatically, but this will be announced with plenty of time for you to be prepared for this change.

 Our current method involves a separate, weekly sync on Saturdays.
 This means your % filled data is not updated daily like the sync, and some data can be out of date.
 Furthermore, this method can be inefficient when pulling in data for objects with unusually large record counts.
 This data is limited to the last 10k records unless you choose to increase the sample size.

 Our new method moves this process to a daily scheduled fetch via our managed package.
-This is a much less heavyweight operation and does not have a limit of record counts.
+This is a much less heavyweight operation and does not have a limit on record counts.
 There is no longer any need to manually fetch the % filled data for Managed Packages, nor to extend the record sample.
 This also supports displaying % filled data on individual picklist values, which is not available with the current method.

-If you use these analytics, and frequently find yourself manually updating the record counts and % filled data, we suggest you make the switch now.
-We also suggest that users with high record counts on their objects opt in to the new method, particularly if you noticed in the past that we have failed to get this data for you.
+If you use these analytics and frequently find yourself manually updating the record counts and % filled data, we suggest you make the switch now.
+We also suggest that users with high record counts on their objects opt into the new method, particularly if you noticed in the past that we have failed to get this data for you.
 The new method will resolve that issue.